Linuturk/www.onitato.com/content/articles/pyrax_container_sync_update.md

 Category: rackspace
 Slug: pyrax-container-sync-update
 Author: Justin Phelps
-Summary: My initial draft of the cf_pyrax.py script used in my automation deleted all the contents of a Cloud Files container, and then re-uploaded this content.
+Summary: My initial draft of the **cf_pyrax.py** script used in my automation deleted all the contents of a Cloud Files container, and then re-uploaded this content.
 This process was inefficient and also caused issues loading the site while this process was running.

-My initial draft of the cf_pyrax.py script used in my automation deleted all the contents of a Cloud Files container, and then re-uploaded this content.
+My initial draft of the **cf_pyrax.py** script used in my automation deleted all the contents of a Cloud Files container, and then re-uploaded this content.
 This process was inefficient and also caused issues loading the site while this process was running.

-I have now updated this script to use the new sync_folder_to_container method from pyrax.
-This method was introduced in pyrax in this [commit](https://github.com/rackspace/pyrax/commit/135657260a9545a2d5f48e673a182b18aebcbdc4).
-Make sure you update your pyrax modules before using this new script.
+I have now updated this script to use the new **sync_folder_to_container** method from pyrax.
+This method was introduced to pyrax in this [commit](https://github.com/rackspace/pyrax/commit/135657260a9545a2d5f48e673a182b18aebcbdc4). **Make sure you update your pyrax modules before using this new script.**

 ```
 pip install --upgrade pyrax